alan-turing-institute/clean-air-infrastructure/README.md

 You need to have access to the CleanAir Azure subscription to deploy infrastructure.
 If you need access contact an [infrastructure administrator](#contributors-:dancers:)

 ### Terraform
 The Azure infrastructure is managed with `Terraform`.
-To get started [download `Terraform` from here](https://www.terraform.io).
+To get started [download `Terraform` from their website](https://www.terraform.io).
 If using Mac OS, you can instead use `homebrew`:

 ```bash
 brew install terraform